|

 Katia

-Begall is a Postdoctoral researcher at the University of Amsterdam.
+Begall is a Postdoctoral researcher at the Goethe-University Frankfurt/Main (Germany) .
 She

 holds a Ph.D. in Sociology which she obtained from the University of